wirrunna/CamillaDSP-Building-a-Config-2-Create-Linear-Phase-XOs/README.md

 Visit https://rephase.org/ and download rePhase and install.

-Open rePhase and start by selecting the "Linear Phase Filters" tab, select type - either low or high pass, the slope from the drop down list, the param is the steepness in dB per octave and finally the frequency of the crossover.
+Open rePhase and start by selecting the "Linear Phase Filters" tab, select type - either low or high pass, the shape from the drop down list, the param is the steepness in dB per octave and finally the frequency of the crossover.

 A bass XO will normally be just a single low pass while a mid XO will have a high pass and a low pass. rePhase will draw the predicted response in blue as the data is input.
 There is a lot of debate for and against steep slope filters, I use them as I have read that they reduce lobing from adjacent driver interference and they sound good.

+There is also endless debate about shape.
+With software defined XOs you should experiment and try a whole bunch of different shapes and slopes.

 The "Impulse Settings" panel needs to be altered, the settings I use here are a good starting point for CamillaDSP FIR filters.
 At the very least, fill in the "taps", "rate", "format", "filename" and "directory".